source-engine-discord/SourceEngine.Demo/README.md

   -demos										[paths (space seperated)]   Processess a list of single demo files at paths.
   -gamemodeoverride								[string]					Defines the gamemode for the match instead of having the parser attempt to figure it out. -> (defuse / hostage / wingmandefuse / wingmanhostage / dangerzone)
   -testtype										[string]					Defines the test type for the match.
 Otherwise it attempts to grab it from the filename in SE Discord's filename formatting.
 Only matters for defuse and hostage. -> (competitive / casual)
+  -testdateoverride								[string]					Defines the test date of the match.
+Otherwise it attempts to grab it from the filename. -> (dd/mm/yyyy)
   -hostagerescuezonecountoverride				[int]						Defines the number of hostage rescue zones in the map.
 Without this, the parser assumes hostage has 1 and danger zone has 2 -> (0-2)
   -recursive																Switch for recursive demo search.
   -steaminfo																Takes steam names from steam.